LeetLLM

 Learning path

-The challenge is that naive generation produces low-quality, repetitive, or even harmful data.
-A single weak filter can let policy-violating ticket responses or insecure code into the training set.
-The solution is a multi-stage pipeline with explicit success and failure paths at every gate: an LLM judge, NumPy diversity and decontamination checks, red-teaming synthesis, and preference-pair construction.
-This lesson builds those pipelines from first principles using the support-ticket and code-generation domains that appear throughout real AI engineering work.
+Naive generation produces repetitive, shallow, or harmful data.
+A weak filter can let hallucinated API answers or insecure code into the training set.
+The better approach is a multi-stage pipeline with explicit success and failure paths at every gate: schema checks, decontamination, diversity checks, task-specific verifiers, calibrated LLM judging where deterministic checks can't decide, human audit, and preference-pair construction.
+The pipeline below builds those controls from first principles using code-generation and API-documentation domains.

 The post-training data problem

-• Specific to the target domain (customer support policy, secure backend code)
+• Specific to the target domain (secure backend code, API documentation, tool-use rules)

 • Free of evaluation-set contamination

-• Annotated with preference signals for alignment objectives
+• Annotated with preference signals when an alignment objective consumes comparisons

 Human annotation at the required volume is slow and expensive.
-Synthetic pipelines let a small team of engineers produce the volume while keeping a human-in-the-loop only for seed design and judge rubric tuning.
+Synthetic pipelines let a small team produce more candidates while keeping humans focused on seed design, rubric tuning, and quality audits.

 Self-Instruct: the bootstrap loop

-The algorithm in the support-ticket and code domains looks like this:
+The algorithm in code and API-documentation domains looks like this:

 2. Prompt a generator model to produce N new instructions that feel like natural extensions.